 Elements Academy is dedicated to raising aspirations, challenging stereotypes and inspiring students to achieve their full potential.
 Elements Academy is committed to our statutory duty to provide students with impartial and inspirational Careers Education, Information, Advice and Guidance (CEIAG) to all their students .

-Key Stage 1 and Key Stage 2 Students will participate in whole school events such as STEM days and Enterprise Activities as well as other enrichment activities.
+Key Stage 2 Students will participate in whole school events such as STEM days and Enterprise Activities as well as other enrichment activities.

 At Key Stage 3, we look to develop a sense of the wider world and look to future choices of career, with a wide range of enrichment activities and work-related projects including work experience.